monsonite/MINT/README.md

 MINT turns the Z80 into a 16-bit Virtual Machine with 30 instructions, 26 Macros and 26 Registers (variables).
 This relieves you from the tedium of Z80 assembly language, and presents the user with a very compact, human readable, interactive, extendable bytecode language.

 ## Examples

+Spaces are shown for clarity, but only necessary to separate consecutive number strings.
+Most other operators can be concatenated without spaces.

 1234 5678 + .               ; ADD 1234 to 5678 and print the result